Rodi Kratsa-Tsagaropoulou: International Conference Participation

-Family
+Personal and family life

-Rodi Kratsa is married to former Member of Greek Parliament and former Minister of Transports and Communications of New Democracy party, Apostolos Kratsas.
-They have two children, George, who studied law in London and Paris, specialises in European competition law (LSE University) and is now a PhD candidate, and Constance, who studied law and economics in London and specialises in trade and company law (UCL University).
+Rodi Kratsa-Tsagaropoulou is married to former Member of Greek Parliament and former Minister of Transports and Communications, Apostolos Kratsas.
+They have two children, George, who studied Law in London (QMUL, LSE) and Paris (Assas II) with a PhD in Financial Law (UCL), and Constance, who studied Law and Economics in London (QMUL, UCL) and holds an MBA from Said Business School (Oxford University).